vishkharat/asset_trading_tracker_API/README.md

 MongoDB: A NoSQL database for storing and retrieving data
-Mongoose: A MongoDB ORM for interacting with the database JSON Web Tokens (JWT): A token-based authentication system for securing API requests
-Swagger: An API documentation tool for generating API documentation Node.js: A JavaScript runtime environment for building server-side applications
+Mongoose: A MongoDB ORM for interacting with the database JSON Web Tokens (JWT): A token-based authentication system for securing API requests Node.js: A JavaScript runtime environment for building server-side applications
 npm: A package manager for installing and managing dependencies